ericschmidt/Action.JS/README.md

 ### Documentation

-A full reference is coming soon enough...
+A full reference and examples will be available on the [wiki](https://github.com/ericschmidt/Action.JS/wiki) soon!

 **A Note on Sound**